 The Reverend W.T.
-Truett was elected as the first Pastor.
+Truett was elected as the first Pastor in 1938.
 He was a little man with a powerful voice who had great knowledge of the Bible.
 He served full-time until he took another church part-time in 1950.
 He resigned as pastor in 1954.

 The following five men made up the first board of deacons:

 Samuel S. Akin and Eva Akin donated the land where the present church is.
 They mortgaged their home for the $800 that was borrowed to build the church.
 Sam also served as Sunday School Director and Song Leader for many years.
 They are both buried in the Ranger Baptist Church cemetery.

 E.M.
 Bryant was known for his powerful prayers and he always knelt when he prayed.
 He is buried in Liberty Cemetery and Cora, his wife, is buried in Ranger Baptist Church cemetery.